Smile-SA/gdpr-dump/CONTRIBUTING.md

 To add compatibility with other drivers, the following actions would be required:

-- Replace the dependency to mysqldump-php by a tool that is compatible with multiple drivers.
+- Replace the mysqldump-php dependency by a tool that is compatible with multiple drivers.
 - Make the database name optional in the DatabaseConfig class.
+- Add driver specific parameters to the schema.json file.
 - Replace the "SET" queries that define SQL variables by a database agnostic implementation.